Palestina, Peru: History

 Before 1994, Palestina was a set of fields where cattle and crops were raised and people lived in the fields.
 In 1994 the mayor of Purús Province came to the area to found a town and build homes for any farmers who wished to live there.

 Economy

 In addition to raising cattle, Palestina grows rice, corn, and fruits: pineapple, banana, coconut, cocona, orange, peach palm, passion fruit, and tangerine.

 Holidays

 The town celebrates some national holidays: Mother's Day, Father's Day, and Labor Day.
 They celebrate local anniversaries of the town's founding and the church founding, and they celebrate harvest holidays: watermelon planting, caywa planting, watermelon harvest, and rice harvest.

 Documentary

 A documentary featuring Palestina, Peru, has been created under the title Web, in cooperation with the Wikimedia Foundation and A Human Right.
 It describes the impact of the One Laptop per Child program on Palestina, including showing the children in the school writing the initial version of the Spanish-language version of this Wikipedia page.
-A short segment from this documentary is available on YouTube.
+A 05:13.0 segment from this documentary is available on YouTube.